sectrean/di-kit/README.md

 ### Close the Container

 Services often need to do some clean up when they're done being used.
-The `Container` can handle this for registered services.
+The `Container` can handle this for the services it manages.

 On application shutdown, use `Container.Close()` to clean up services.
 By default, the `Container` will call a `Close` method on any services that is has created.
 Any errors returned from closing services will be [joined](https://pkg.go.dev/errors#Join) together.
 See [Closing](#closing) for more.